cambragol/Fallout-Sonora/_pages/download.md

 1. Fallout-Sonora 1.16.2E.dmg is for macOS users.

-2. Fallout-Sonora 1.16.2E.zip is for Windows and other OS users (linux, etc.)
+2. Fallout-Sonora 1.16.2E.zip is for Windows and other OS users (linux, etc.) Note: Windows and other versions have limited support/testing

 ### `Full English/Spanish/Russian Release`